Petrus Johannes Meindaerts

-Petrus Johannes Meindaerts (Groningen, 7 November 1684 — 31 October 1767) served as the tenth Archbishop of Utrecht from 1739 to 1767.
-After the death of his consecrator, Bishop Dominique Marie Varlet, Meindaerts consecrated other bishops, such that all later Old Catholic bishops derive their apostolic succession from him.
+Petrus Johannes Meindaerts (7 November 1684 in Groningen – 31 October 1767) served as the tenth Archbishop of Utrecht from 1739 to 1767.
+After the death of his consecrator, Bishop Dominique Marie Varlet, Meindaerts consecrated other bishops, such that all later Old Catholic bishops derive their apostolic succession from him, as the bishops before him died before they could consecrate others.

-Early Ministry
+Early ministry

 Meindaerts was ordained to the priesthood in Ireland by Roman Catholic Bishop Luke Fagan of Meath, Ireland.
 According to C.B.
 Moss, Meindaerts arrived in Ireland in the late summer of 1716 and was arrested on suspicion of being a Jacobite spy, avoiding imprisonment by convincing an officer familiar with Louvain that he was a student at the university there.

 Meindaerts subsequently served as Archpriest of Leeuwarden and a Dean of Friesland.

 Archbishop of Utrecht

 Following the death of Theodorus van der Croon, Archbishop of Utrecht, on 9 June 1739, the Chapter of Utrecht elected Meindaerts as bishop-elect.
 On 18 October 1739 he was consecrated by Bishop Dominique Marie Varlet, former Roman Catholic Bishop of the Diocese of Babylon.
 Meindaerts was subsequently excommunicated for this act by Benedict XIV.

 At the time, 52 parishes acknowledged the jurisdiction of Meindaerts: 33 in the Diocese of Utrecht, 17 in Haarlem, one in Leeuwarden, and one in Nordstrand, Germany.